Czechia's new defense strategy calls for strengthening of NATO's eastern flank

 In an interview with the Czech News Agency, Ukraine's ambassador to the Czech Republic, Vasyl Zvaryč, called for more stringent sanctions against Russia, advocating for complete disconnection from the SWIFT payment system and restrictions on cryptocurrency use.
 He stressed the need to target Russia’s oil and gas export capabilities and its shadow fleet transporting oil products.

 "We see that the export of Russian goods increased by 1.6 percent last year.
 In June alone, Russia's profit from the export of oil and oil products increased by more than 50 billion US dollars.
-They are still able to produce missiles, sophisticated weapons, unfortunately using parts from of some Western countries," says Zvaryč.
+They are still able to produce missiles, sophisticated weapons, unfortunately using parts from of some Western countries," said Zvaryč.

 The ambassador warned, however, that sanctions alone will not be enough.
 He called for lifting restrictions on Ukraine’s use of delivered weapons against military targets in Russia.